succinctlabs/op-succinct/book/fault_proofs/deploy.md

 Use `cast --to-wei <value> eth` to convert the value to wei to avoid mistakes.

-These values highly depend on the economic model of the L2 chain.
-For example, `CHALLENGER_BOND` can be set to 10x of the proving cost needed to prove a game, to prevent frivolous challenges.
+These values depend on the L2 chain, and the total value secured.
+Generally, to prevent frivolous challenges, `CHALLENGER_BOND` should be set to at least 10x of the proving cost needed to prove a game.

 ## Post-Deployment